Skip to Content

 There are actually two major outlet shops on the same street in Orlando: Orlando Vineland Premium Outlets (8200 Vineland Avenue) and Orlando International Premium Outlets (4951 International Drive).

-What’s great about them is they are outdoor markets, so you’re getting some Florida sunshine — and some air conditioning if you walk in the stores for a break from the heat.
+What’s great about them is they are outdoor markets, so you’re getting some Florida sunshine, then walk inside a store for some air conditioning, which you need on those hot summer days in Florida.

 Orlando Vineland Premium Outlets info: